lich-uct/molpher-lib/molpher-lib/docs/source/usage/installation.rst

 If you are a developer and want to build the most recent version from source, you will need do everything from scratch.
-This section describes how to do that on the Linux platoform such as the one mentioned above and hints on some possible problems one might encounter.
-I you want to build the library on a different platform, this section might provide useful hints as well.
+This section describes how to do that on the Linux platform such as the one mentioned above and hints on some possible problems one might encounter.
+If you want to build the library on a different platform, this section might provide useful hints as well.

 Prerequisites